cesekova/openseadragon_fabric_annotations/README.md

  - rectangle and polygonal annotations
  - input form for each annotation
  - editing of annotations coordinates
+ - setting annotations opacity
- - download JSON file with annotation description
+ - download JSON file with annotations description
  - download XML file with spesific ASAP format
  - send XML via AJAX (disabled in demo, fill out url on line 304 and enable send button in test.html)